Strategic OSINT: Finding Out Who Has Access to the Bellingham Public Schools Website

 By Jamisen Renoud

 While exploring the Bellingham Public Schools website, I discovered it runs on WordPress, which exposes some surprisingly useful API endpoints.
-By querying /wp-json/wp/v2/users, I could pull a list of every registered author with access to publish content on the site — no login or credentials required.
+By querying /wp-json/wp/v2/users, I could pull a list of registered authors with access to publish content on the site - no login or credentials required.

 The Endpoint